pumbaa666/lab4tech/ProductOwner/PO - Highlights.md

 The **Product Backlog** is an emergent, ordered list of what is needed to improve the product.
 **Sprint Planning** initiates the Sprint.
 8h or shorter.
 The **Sprint Backlog** includes The Sprint Goal, the Product Backlog items selected for the Sprint, plus the plan for delivering them.
+It is [flexible](https://www.scrum.org/resources/blog/myth-2-sprint-backlog-cant-change-during-sprint), as long as changes do not distract from the focus on the *Sprint Goal*.
+Could be done during the Daily Scrum.
 The **Sprint Review** inspect the outcome of the Sprint and determine future adaptations.
 The Product Backlog may also be adjusted to meet new opportunities.
 It's a _working session_, not a _presentation_ !
 4h or shorter.
 The **Sprint Retrospective** plan ways to increase quality and effectiveness, identifies what went well during the Sprint and what problems it encountered.
 You can add things to next Sprint Backlog.
 3h or shorter.